aitrenches/test-repo/docs/7th-october-agenda.md

 Quick review of September 16th meeting outcomes.
 Follow up on pending actions:
 - Budget projection decisions.
 - Progress on liaison Google Docs.
-How do we track their updates and everything new they have to add to their landing.
-The circles / resource will be enabled with training materials so they can update their resources themselves.
+How do we track their updates and everything new they have to add to their landing?
+The circles/resource will be enabled with training materials so they can update their resources themselves.
 - MkDocs automation requirements draft.

 ## 2. Marketing & Events Collaboration: Educational Content Initiative (20 mins)